 Daniels also earned first-team all-state honors in 2015, when his play helped Bishop Dunne to a 12-1 record, a district championship and state runner-up honors.
 As a sophomore, Bishop Dunne earned the TAPSS state title and posted a 12-1 record.

 Daniels is ranked among the top 25 defensive tackles in the nation by both Rivals.com and ESPN, while Scout.com lists him as the No. 7 defensive tackle in the Lone Star State.
 He is also listed among the top 55 players in Texas by Rivals.com, ESPN and in the 247 Sports composite rankings.

 Daniels also competes in track for Bishop Dunne, throwing the shot put and discus.
 He was second in the district in the shot put in 2016.

-Daniels chose Nebraska over Colorado and Texas-San Antonio and had dozens of other offers.
-He was born on Aug.
+Damion was born on Aug.
 31, 1999, and is the son of Tony Daniels and Rhonda Daniels.
 He is majoring in communication studies and earned a spot on the Nebraska Scholar-Athlete Honor Roll in the fall of 2017.
 He was also a member of the Brook Berringer and Tom Osborne Citizenship Teams in 2018.
 Daniels volunteered his time with the Nebraska Football Road Race and local hospital visits.